8 Ways to Make an Old Deck Safe

-Three days’ work and $600 in materials save this deck from a catastrophic ending.
+Three days of strategic work and an investment in materials save this deck from a catastrophic ending.

 I wasn’t surprised.
 The houses in the neighborhood were built in the 1970s, and the decks were slapped on without attention to good building practices.
 There had been local cases of deck collapses.
 Without preemptive repairs, this deck was a catastrophe waiting to happen.